jonahbebko/PYAD/README.md

 # PYAD
-PYAD (“pie-id” - Python YouTube Audio Downloader) is an executable written in Python to search for YouTube videos and download them as audio.
+PYAD (“pie-ad” - Python YouTube Audio Downloader) is an executable written in Python to search for YouTube videos and download them as audio.

 PYAD 1.0.0 is a simple console-based executable.